vbrevi/Daya-Visualization-Project/README.md

-# Data Visualization Project
-# Marketing Campaign Predictive Model
+# Data Visualization Project: Marketing Campaign Predictive Model

 ## 📌 Project Overview
 This project aims to develop a predictive model that will optimize the profit for an upcoming marketing campaign.
 The dataset used for this analysis is available on Kaggle: